 The subscription box business model is built around recurring payments.
 However, there are a few ways that subscription businesses can increase the value of these payments and reach their goal profit margin.

 - The freemium model.
 The freemium model allows customers limited access to the product for free.
 It is an effective B2B marketing and DTC marketing tool and it draws in more users than if there was only a paid version.
 It also highlights the product value without allowing total access.
 The main drawback is that many people will use the free version without ever converting to a subscription.

 - Tiered pricing.
 The most common model for subscription boxes is a tiered pricing model.
 Multiple versions of each box are created with varying pricing levels.
 This lets a business target a wide range of demographics with different demands.
 It's also great for upselling customers to increase revenue with the higher margins on higher-end subscriptions.

 - Adjustable rates.
 The final option for subscription pricing features variable rates.
 These rates may increase or decrease between payment periods based on subscriber growth, the general economy, or rising costs.
 Most businesses will have to adjust their pricing occasionally, but doing it too often or too drastically will decrease customer satisfaction and increase customer churn.

 How Do Subscription Boxes Make Money?

 Subscription boxes make money through recurring payments and one-time purchases.
-With recurring payments customers must pay a fee to participate in the model.
+With recurring payments customers must pay a fee on a regular basis to receive their product(s).

 Creating a subscription box website can seem overwhelming.
 Whether you’re just starting an eCommerce business or you’re looking to increase eCommerce sales, you need to take a step-by-step approach to ensure a successful launch.